yashbonde/tuneapi/README.md

+# tuneapi

+A swiss knife python package for building application with LLMs.
+Very opinionated.

+I originally built at Tune AI (nimblebox.ai) for building assistants.
+Was MIT licensed since conception I've forked and run the latest code.

-# Tune API
+# license

-This is **not** the official SDK for Tune AI.
-This is an open source python package used to build GenAI apps at Tune AI.

-> MIT License
+MIT License.